olincb/website/app/views/markdown/blogs/_2023-03-13: Luang Prabang.md

 Most of the people there made a habit of going bowling in the nights.
 The local bowling alley is just outside the city limits, so it stays open until 1 or 2 am, while everything inside the city is forced to close at 11pm.
 It sounds like it was quite a party… I don’t regret not going.
 To be honest I don’t really get the party backpacker mentality… I want to travel to experience a country, not to get wasted with a bunch of other tourists and sleep till noon the next day.

 Moving on… One fun thing about SE Asia is the freedom to eat whatever kind of meal at whatever time of day.
 Omelets for dinner are common, and noodles or rice for breakfast are also common.
 Here is some pad se liu I had for breakfast.
 I think it’s like a Lao version of pad se ew; or it’s actually just pad se ew that was spelled weirdly on the menu.
-It’s hard to say because there’s so much overlap between Thai and Lao food, almost every cook makes every dish a bit differently, and the spellings of dishes in English on menus is incredibly non-standardized.
+It’s hard to say because there’s so much overlap between Thai and Lao food, almost every cook makes every dish a bit differently, and the spellings of dishes in English on menus are incredibly non-standardized.

 ![Pad se liu](/blog/images/2023-03-13_padseliu.JPG)

 Here’s some cashew chicken I had for lunch.
-This is another dish shared with Thai food.
+This is another dish shared with Thai cuisine.

 ![Cashew chicken](/blog/images/2023-03-13_cashewchicken.JPG)